Public Interest Registry: .ORG

 Public Interest Registry promotes and publicizes the .ORG domain.
 While .ORG is an open domain, Public Interest Registry wants more people to view .ORG as a domain for communities and entities that serve the public good, rather than being perceived as directed to non-profits.
-In 2010, Public Interest Registry launched "WhyIChose.org" as part of campaign to promote the .ORG domain extension.
+In 2010, Public Interest Registry launched "WhyIChose.org" as part of a campaign to promote the .ORG domain extension.

 It conducted a survey of consumers in 2011 on how domain names are perceived by internet users.
 The survey found that 81 percent of Americans still rely on an organization's website before Twitter or Facebook.
 It also suggested .ORG sites were seen as more trustworthy.
 Respondents were more likely to turn to .ORG websites in a crisis, more likely to post content on .ORG sites and to trust information on a .ORG domain.
 It also found that younger age groups were almost twice as likely to register a .ORG as Americans age 55-64.

 In July 2015, Public Interest Registry marked the 30th anniversary of the first .ORG registration, and launched a website featuring a timeline of .ORG registrations from 1985 to 2015 and a gallery of .ORG websites.
 The first .ORG domain name to be registered was mitre.org.

 .NGO and .ONG

 In June 2011, ICANN expanded the internet's naming system to allow applications for new top-level domain names.
 Public Interest Registry declared publicly an interest in the .NGO domain in August 2011 and applied for it in May 2012.
-It also applied for an equivalent domain, .ONG, which stands for "Organisation Non Gouvernementale" in French, and is also recognizable in Portuguese, Spanish, Italian and other Romance languages.
+It also applied for an equivalent domain, .ONG, which stands for Organisation Non Gouvernementale in French, and is also recognizable in Portuguese, Spanish, Italian and other Romance languages.

 Unlike the .ORG domain, .NGO will require validation of the registrant's non-governmental status.
 Non-governmental organizations told Public Interest Registry they needed a closed domain that validated the legitimacy of websites accepting online donations to avoid fraud.
 Public Interest Registry plans to use the funds from selling .NGO domains to develop an "NGO Community Program" to reach out to NGOs in developing nations.
 It also intends to create a directory service of NGOs to support their SEO and visibility, and develop a closed community for NGOs to learn from each other.
 The new domains have been publicly available since May 6, 2015.